-Thuse who reject the entire reference as forged do so chiefly on the ground that it is supposed to have been unknown to Grigen and the earlier fathers, although the fact that a writer does not mention certain lines in existent books cannot be taken as a proof that these lines did not exist at the time.
+Thorp who reject the entire reference as forged do to chiefly on the ground that it is supposed to have been unknown to Origen and the earlier fathers, although the fact that a writer does not mention certain lines in existent books cannot be taken as a proof thn! these lines did not exist

-There is ample evidence that Josephus was well acquainted with the events of gospet history.
-His references to the martyrdom of John the Baptist and James the Just, prove this.
-But Josophus did not write history for the sake of preserving facts impartially.
-He wrote for political purposes, endeavoring to allay the storms that raged against himself and his people, on account of their stubborn resistance to Roman authority.
-He could not, for ample time to prepare for the proper contemplation of His sufferings, death, and resurrection.
-It was dedicated as a period of the year particularly set apart for fasting, prayer, alms-giving, abstinence from worldly pleasures, and religious meditation.
-It is still strictly observed in the Roman church, and to some extent in other churches, but Protestants generally do not regard it as a divine institution, and, consequently do not enforce its observance.
-Religious systems generally have ap pointed periods of fasting and selfabnegation.
+Religious systems generally have appointed periods of fasting and selfabnegation.
 The Mosaic dispensation prescribed one great day of fasting, on which the people were "to afflict their souls" from "evening to evening."
 This day was associated with the great day of atonement.
 From this law the Roman church, we presume, obtained the pattern of the numerous fasts.
 The Mohammedans, too, have their Ramadan, the month in which the first part of the Koran is said to have been revealed to the Arabian prophet, and during this month all the faithful, whether at home or abroad, are supposed to abstain from food every day, until after sunset.

 In the Church, as is well known, the first Sunday in every month has been appointed as one of fasting, while the further observance of this self-denial is left to each individual, as he or she shall be directed by the Spirit, when special spiritual, or even temporal, bles. sings are sought for.
-This agrees perfeetly with the teachings of the word of God upon that subject, both in ancient and modern dispensations.
-The great principle that underlies fasting is well expressed by the Prophet Isaiah: "Is not this the fast that I have chosen? to loose the bands of wickedness, to undo the heavy burdens, and to let the oppressed go free, and that ye break every yoke?
+This agrees perfectly with the teachings of the word of God upon that subject, both in ancient and modern dispensations.
+The great principle that underlies fasting is well expressed by the Prophet Isajah: "Is not this the fast that I. have chosen? to loose the bands of wickedness, to undo the heavy burdens, and to let the oppressed go free, and that ye break every yoke?
 Is it not to deal thy bread to the hungry, and that thou bring the poor that are cast out to thy home?
 When thou seest the naked, that thou cover him; and that thou hide not thyself from thine own flesh?"
 This is the divine doctrine of fasting.
 It is the object for which it is instituted.
 It is not confined to days and seasons, but extends throughout the entire life of a true follower of Jesus.
-Special observances are valuable, as they aid in the fostering of this spirit of benevolence and unselfishness, but if days and seasons are substituted for that spirit, they are merely empty forms.
+Special observances are valuable, as they aid in the fostering of this spirit of benevolence and unselfishness but if days and seasons are substituted for that spirit, they are merely empty forms

-The state of negotiations in China second to be a state of innocuous desugtude.
+The state of negotiations in China come to be a state of innocuous desuetude.

 A theater trust has been formed.
-It is plain that its purpose is to "play" the public.

-In an exchange Marion Harland gives a recipe for making claret punch.
-For "claret" the Jeffries' or Fitzsimmon's 'punch" is best.
+It Is plain that its purpose is to "play" the public, In an exchange Marion Harland gives a recipie for making claret punch.
+For 'claret" the Jeffries' or Fitzsimmon's

+'punch" la best.
 And now it is said that the sewing silk houses are to combine.
 Such a combination would come pretty near being "velvet."

-The Senate has been called in extra session for March 4.
-It is the usual sustom when a new administration is inaugurated and is merely for the pur-
+The Senate has been called in extra seasion for March 4.
+It is the usual custom when a new administration is